55jflores/reactNativeapp/README.md

 Created animations for goals that get deleted

-Modal component was used to present the 'add a goal' view
+Modal component was used to present the enter the goal view